 The Rebel hideout was not at all what trooper FD-472 expected.

+If they really were in league with the Rebels, they sure didn’t seem to be acting like it.
 He’d checked the scanner more than once to make sure he was at the right coordinates.
 The rest of his squad was clearly visible on the scanner, just meters apart.
 His plan to team up with Trooper LW-312 didn’t work out.
 That trooper also had been taken captive.
 This was odd.
 Typically Rebels shoot stormtroopers on sight.
 No doubt capturing a squad sent out by the Emperor himself was a tantalizing prize.

 Night had fallen at the creatures’ treetop compound.
 Scattered torches and campfires lit the platforms in flickering light, casting chaotic shadows as the creatures moved about.
 He carefully scanned the compound with his electrobinoculars looking for any sign of Rebels.
 Nothing.
 They were well hidden.
 He used the scanner to create a 3D map of the complex.
 Indeed, it was a good place to hide.
 It was a large connected series of platforms and huts in the treetops.
-Dozens of huts.
+Dozens of tiny huts.
 His squadmates were in the center of the largest cluster.
 He couldn’t see what he needed.
 At least not from this angle.
 He’d have to climb one of these trees.

 And the Imperial base was close by.
 Exactly where, he wasn’t sure.
 But close.
 He’d seen several Imperial transports fly overhead.
-This was the closest those Rebels would come to the base.
+This was the closest these Rebels would come to the base.
 Once he reported in, an entire battalion would descend on the Rebels.
 They’d make quick work of them.
 He pulled out his commlink.
 Even though it was short-range, the Imperial base would certainly pick it up.

 “Endor base this is Trooper FD-472 reporting.
 Please respond.”